buildkite/on-demand/agent-scheduler/README.md

 The CloudFormation Console will ask you for values for the following parameters:

 * **Parameter EventBridgeBusName**: The name of the Amazon EventBridge Bus you associated the Buildkite Partner Event source with **NB** ensure this is the name of the EventBus name _not_ the EventBus ARN.
-* **Parameter ClusterName**: The name of the ECS cluster to be created in this region.
-You will use this cluster name in your Buildkite Pipeline Agent Query rules e.g. `queue=ecs/my-cluster-name`
+* **Parameter BuildkiteQueue**: The name of the Buildkite queue this stack will service.
+You will use this queue name in your Buildkite Pipeline Agent Query rules e.g. `queue=my-queue-name`
 * **Parameter BuildkiteAgentToken**: A Buildkite Agent Registration token for your Buildkite account.
 See the [Buildkite Agent Tokens Documentation](https://buildkite.com/docs/agent/v3/tokens) for details.